willprice/willprice.github.io/_posts/2013-02-08-beginners-steps-with-tdd.md

 getting started with the tools and methodologies so hopefully in 6 months time I'll be able to look back at this and correct all my mistakes.

+I've been using `tmux` to organise my work, `vim` to edit it, `git` to save progress and `watch` to continually test my code (this is very handy!).
+I'm reasonably pleased with this workflow, it's both simple and flexible.
 [1] - '--follow' handles renames, '--all' shows commits on all branches, '-p' shows the changes in patch form (otherwise you just get commit messages)